Understanding Tennis Court Surfaces: Grass, Clay, Hard Court, and more

 Clay Courts

-Clay courts are comprised of crushed brick, shale, or stone, creating a soft and slightly uneven surface.
-The ball bounces higher and slower on clay, giving players more time to react and allowing for longer rallies.
-The slower pace of the game on clay encourages baseline play, as it can be difficult to hit winners from the net.
-Clay courts are forgiving on the body, reducing joint stress and offering better traction.
+Clay Courts are comprised of crushed brick, shale, or stone, creating a soft and slightly uneven surface.
+The ball bounces higher and slower on Clay Courts, giving players more time to react and allowing for longer rallies.
+The slower pace of the game on Clay Courts encourages baseline play, as it can be difficult to hit winners from the net.
+Clay Courts are forgiving on the body, reducing joint stress and offering better traction.
 Prominent clay court tournaments include the French Open, held at Roland Garros.

 - Slower playing surface